Learn what it takes to work in a dental office.

-By clicking the Request Info button, you agree to be contacted by phone or text message via automated systems by Ultimate Medical Academy about your education at the phone numbers you provided above, including any wireless number(s).
-You are not obligated to agree to automated contact to enroll; instead, you may call us at (844) 590-4692.
+By clicking the Request Info button, you agree to be contacted by phone, text message, or email via automated systems by Ultimate Medical Academy about your education at the email addresses and phone numbers you provided above, including any wireless number(s).
+You are not obligated to agree to automated contact to enroll; instead, you may call us at 888-205-2510.
 Note that even non-automated calls are recorded for quality assurance.

 While you can learn on the job and become a dental assistant with limited functions, people who complete formal education in expanded functions may perform a wider range of dental assistant responsibilities such as polishing teeth, applying sealants and topical fluorides, and suture removal.
 Additional tasks include fabricating temporary restoration and whitening trays, taking digital and analogue x-rays, and creating impressions.

 Formal education and expanded functions training may offer more opportunity within the dental assistant field.
 UMA’s program is Florida Board of Dentistry approved to provide courses in expanded duties and radiology.

 UMA diploma and associate degree students must complete core dental assistant courses in addition to an externship.
 Associate degree students must also complete general education and elective courses.

 Credits: 26 Approx. time to complete: 12 months4

 Credits: 62 Approx. time to complete: 20 months4